 Search our catalogue for items in the Bestseller Collection.

-The DVD collection includes classic and contemporary films, comedy, musicals, documentaries and specialist material, art house movies and television shows.
+The DVD collection includes classic and contemporary films, comedy, musicals, art house movies and television shows.
 Children’s DVDs are also available at all of our libraries.
 Non-fiction DVDs such as documentary films and series, and learning resources are shelved alongside the books on those topics, or sometimes in a separate sequence (Tūranga).

 - Charges and loan periods for DVDs.